-SECT.
-VIII.
-And be it further enacted by the authority aforesaid, That all warrants of survey that shall be issued by the said Land-Office of this state, after (and the priority of which shall depend on,) the drawing of the said lottery, for lands within the said late purchase, shall be executed in the order, and have preference of survey, as they shall severally be earliest delivered to the deputysurveyor of the district, to whom they be directed, who shall make survey thereupon; and for that purpose, the said Surveyor-General shall register the same warrants, and every of them, in the order they shall come to his office, in the manner directed in respect to the warrant first aforesaid; and every survey of the lands within the said late purchase, which shall be made in pursuance of this act, and of the former acts of this commonwealth for opening and regulating the Land-Office, shall be duly returned into the office of 1785. the said Surveyor-General, as soon as conveniently may be after such survey shall be made, upon the payment or tender of the fees to which such deputy-surveyor shall be legally entitled for his ser-surveys not vices therein; and if any such survey shall have been made on or within a before the thirty-first day of December, in any year, and shall not specified time, void: be returned into the office of the said Surveyor-General on or before the last day of March, in the year next following, the same survey shall be void, as to future surveys which shall be sooner returned, and filed in the office of the Surveyor-General; and if such avoidance shall happen by the neglect or default of the deputy- and the sursurveyor, who surveyed the same, such deputy-surveyor shall be veyor an answerable to the party thereby damaged, for all the damages he or damages. she shall sustain by such neglect or default as aforesaid, and the party shall be entitled to a new warrant, to survey other land elsewhere, to satisfy his original application.
+by the authority aforesaid, That all warrants of survey that shall be issued by the said land office of this state, after (and the priority of which shall depend on) the drawing of the said lottery, for lands within the said late purchase, shall be executed in the order, and have preference of survey, as they shall severally be earliest delivered to the deputy-surveyor of the district to whom they be directed, who shall make survey thereupon, and for that purpose, the said surveyor-general shall register the same warrants and every of them in the order they shall come to his office, in the manner directed in respect to the warrant first aforesaid; and every survey of the lands within the said late purchase, which shall be made in pursuance of this act, and of the former acts of this commonwealth for opening and regulating the land office, shall be duly returned into the office of the said surveyor-general, as soon as conveniently may be after such survey shall be made upon the payment or tender of the fees, to which such deputy-surveyor shall be legally entitled for his services therein, and if any such survey shall have been made on or before the thirty-first day of December in any year and shall not be returned into the office of the said surveyor-general on or before the last day of March, in the year next following, the same survey shall be void, as to future surveys, which shall be sooner returned, and filed in the office of the surveyor-general; and if such avoidance shall happen by the neglect or default of the deputy-surveyor who surveyed the same, such deputy-surveyor shall be answerable to the party thereby damaged for all the damages he or she shall sustain by such neglect or default as aforesaid, and the party shall be entitled to a new warrant to survey other land elsewhere, to satisfy his original application.

-SECT.
-IX.
-And be it further enacted by the authority aforesaid, surveys how That every survey hereafter to be returned into the Land-Office of to be made. this state, upon any warrant which shall be issued after the passing of this act, shall be made by actual going upon and measuring of the land, and marking the lines to be returned upon such warrant, after the warrant authorizing such survey shall come to the hands of the deputy-surveyor, to whom the same shall be directed; and every survey made theretofore shall be accounted clandestine, and shall be void, and of no effect whatsoever; and every deputy-sur- A receipt to veyor, upon request to him made, shall give a receipt, in writing, begiven for warrants signed by him, to the person delivering any warrant of survey, for which the fee of six-pence shall be paid by the party requesting the same, in which receipt shall be set forth the day and year when, and the order in which, the same warrant shall have come to the hands of such deputy-surveyor, and also the grantee's name and surname, and the number of acres to be surveyed thereon, and also the number of the same warrant.
+[Section VI.]
+(Section IX, P. L.) And be it further enacted by the authority aforesaid, That every survey hereafter to be returned into the land office of this state, upon any warrant which shall be issued after the passing of this act, shall be made by actual going upon and measuring of the land, and marking the lines, to be returned upon such warrant, after the warrant authorizing such survey shall come to the hands of the deputy surveyor to whom the same shall be directed, and every survey made theretofore shall be accounted clandestine, and shall be void, and of no effect whatsoever; and every deputy-surveyor, upon request to him made, shall give a receipt in writing, signed by him, to the person delivering any warrant of survey, for which the fee of six pence shall be paid by the party requesting the same, in which receipt shall be set forth the day and year when, and the order in which the same warrant shall have come to the hands of such deputy surveyor, and also the grantee's name and surname, and the number of acres to be surveyed thereon, and also the number of the same warrant.